 Research & Pharmaceuticals

-Government investment in medical research has increased in recent years, including a 13.3% increase in allocations to the Tertiary Education Trust Fund in 2021, to N8.5bn ($20.3m).
+Public investment in medical research has risen in recent years, including a 13.3% increase in allocations to the Tertiary Education Trust Fund in 2021, to N8.5bn ($20.3m).
 Of this figure, N1bn ($2.4m) was allocated for research on Covid-19.
-That year the government pledged to spend 0.5% of GDP on research and development, a figure that, while small on a proportional scale, underscores the government’s prioritisation of such activities.
+That year the government pledged to spend 0.5% of GDP on research and development, a figure that, while small on a proportional scale, underscores the prioritisation of such activities.

 These efforts are being supplemented by private players such as start-ups.
-For example, in September 2022 health tech start-up Remedial Health raised $4.4m in funding to go towards digitalising pharmacies and bringing efficiency to the country’s supply chain.
+For example, in August 2023 health tech start-up Remedial Health secured $12 in an equity and debt funding round to expand its service penetration in Nigeria and assist with delivering targeted financial services to community pharmacies.
 Another Nigerian start-up, Reliance Health, raised $40m in early 2022 to continue advancing its offer of telemedicine services in the country.
 Highlighting opportunities in the sphere, in 2021 African health technology companies raised $209m, with roughly a fifth of those funds going to Nigerian firms.

 Meanwhile, the government has looked to support the pharmaceutical industry, and boost its economic and employment potential.
 The National Drug Control Master Plan 2021-25 seeks to increase local manufacturing capacity by 70% by 2025.
-As of 2022 local producers imported around 90% of their inputs, making it a key challenge in the short term.
+Although pharmaceutical imports dropped steadily from $2.8bn in 2020 to $779m in 2022, local producers still imported around 90% of their inputs in 2022, making it a key challenge.
 Moreover, the African Continental Free Trade Area offers opportunities for the sector’s development and entry into new, regional markets.

 Substandard or counterfeit pharmaceuticals are a critical issue in Nigeria.
 Initiatives to combat such pharmaceuticals have paid off: in the decade leading up to 2020 the prevalence of counterfeit drugs dropped from around 30% of the total to less than 10%, according to the African mPedigree scheme.